elbachir-one/sunset/README.md

 ## About

 This project showcases three terminal color schemes for use in various terminal emulators.
-Click on any color box on the website to copy its color value to the clipboard.
 Download links for each color scheme and terminal configuration are provided for easy setup.

+For a visual preview, visit [This link](https://elbachir-one.github.io/sunset) to see the colors in action.